Xia-Sam/CurrencyConverter/README.md

   4. Faster compared to other libraries
   5. Support both synchronous and asynchronous network request
   6. I'm more familiar with it because I have used it in my last job

+Room is used to store data locally.
+The app needs local database because we want users can still use the app when network is not available, though the data stored may not be up-to-date.
+Reasons why I choose database instead of sharedPreferences:
+  1. data types that can be stored in sharedPreferences are very limited
+  2. each piece of data needs an associated key
+  3. in the future, we may have more data to store so Room database is more powerful and will meet our future requirements

 ### Bugs encountered and how I solved them:
   1. socket failed: EPERM (Operation not permitted)